Gigas002/wau/README.md

 #### optional args

-- `-m/--manifest %path%` -- path to your `manifest.toml` file in case it's not in default location or you want to use different manifest file.
+- `-m/--manifest %path%` -- path to your `manifest.toml` file if it's not in the default location, or if you want to use a different manifest file.
 This is NOT recommended to do on an existing installation if you don't know what you're doing
-- `-c/--config %path%` -- path to your `config.toml` file in case it's not in default location or you want to use different config file
+- `-c/--config %path%` -- path to your `config.toml` file if it's not in the default location, or if you want to use a different config file

 ### search